Skip to main content

 Cluster Resource Modeling

-In the scheduling progress, the karmada-scheduler now makes decisions as per a bunch of factors, one of the factors is the resource details of the cluster.
-Now Karmada has two different scheduling behaviors based on cluster resources.
-One of them is general cluster modeling, another one is customized cluster modeling.
+During the scheduling process, karmada-scheduler makes decisions based on a number of factors, one of which is the state of the cluster's resources.
+Karmada currently has two different ways of scheduling based on cluster resources, one of which is a generic cluster modeling and the other is a customized cluster modeling.

 General Cluster Modeling